AASanusi/jet-resto-data/README.md

   - Address

 ### Uncertainties and Assumptions:
 - I faced challenges with fetching data from the API using fetch due to Cross-Origin Resource Sharing (CORS) restrictions in the web browser.
-After exploring different approaches and seeking clarification from JET, I realised I that I could use the axios library to overcome this issue.
+After exploring different approaches and seeking clarification from JET, I realised I that I could use node/express to set up a local server.

 ![Screenshot of CORS block](assets/images/cors-blocking.png)